Curriculum Design

 ● Assessment methods shall be discussed.
 This may include exams, projects, presentations, and other forms of evaluation.
 This step is especially important to consider for the joint courses and for the assessment of the joint thesis.

-● Integration of Applied Learning: Besides master’s thesis incorporating opportunities for internships, or other applied learning experiences that align with the goals of the master's program.
+● Integration of applied learning: Besides master’s thesis incorporating opportunities for internships, or other applied learning experiences, that align with the goals of the master's program.
 See chapter Internships for further information.

 ● Think about flexibility and adaptability of the program at the design phase in order to accommodate different learning styles, backgrounds, and potential changes in the field.
 For instance, it is easier to adopt programs when there are many optional courses (than only mandatory courses).

-● Feedback and Evaluation: Establishing mechanisms for collecting feedback from students and instructors and using this feedback to continuously improve the curriculum.
+● Feedback and evaluation: Establishing mechanisms for collecting feedback from students and instructors and using this feedback to continuously improve the curriculum.

 ● While selecting the courses to be included to the program you may also consider the following:

-• o Joint courses and activities are expected in JPs.
+• Joint courses and activities are expected in JPs.
 Depending on the JP structure, the need might be different.
 For instance, if Structure 1 is selected, joint courses and activities will be beneficial to foster a sense of belonging to a community among students who, despite being distributed among multiple partners, will feel connected to the same program.

-• o Joint activities can comprise joint courses (with virtual and/or blended mobility), joint projects, summer or winter schools, professor mobility, etc.
+• Joint activities can comprise joint courses (with virtual and/or blended mobility), joint projects, summer or winter schools, professor mobility, etc.

 ● Some challenges remain such as:

-• o Incompatibilities in teaching calendars among partners.
+• Incompatibilities in teaching calendars among partners.

 Common programme structures and embedded mobility